Kylian Mbappé: 2024–2025: Debut season goalscoring records and European Golden Shoe

-On 25 January 2025, Mbappé scored his first hat-trick for Madrid, the third of which was a penalty, helping the team to get a 3–0 victory away at league opponents Real Valladolid.
+On 25 January 2025, Mbappé scored his first hat-trick for Madrid in a 3–0 victory over league opponents Real Valladolid.
 With five league goals in January, he was named La Liga Player of the Month.
-On 19 February, Mbappé recorded his first hat-trick for Madrid in the Champions League in a 3–1 win over Manchester City, marking his first at the Santiago Bernabéu, and secured the team's progression to the Champions League round of 16.
-On April 13, he received his first red card with Madrid after making a highly controversial challenge on Antonio Blanco, which he was widely scrutinised for.
-On April 26, he scored the first free kick goal of his career, in a 3–2 defeat to Barcelona in the Copa del Rey final.
-On 11 May, Mbappé scored a hat-trick in an El Clásico against Barcelona, breaking Real Madrid's goalscoring record in El Clásico despite losing the match 4–3.
-This took him to 39 goals for Los Blancos, breaking Iván Zamorano's 32-year record for most goals scored by a Real Madrid player in their debut season.
-In his next game, he netted the equaliser against Mallorca and became the first player ever to score 40 times for Madrid in a debut season.
-It was his 28th league goal of the season, meaning that he also broke Alfredo Di Stéfano's 71-year-old record for most goals for the Bernabéu side in a debut season in La Liga.
-Mbappé finished his La Liga campaign with 31 goals in 34 games, winning the Pichichi Trophy and the European Golden Shoe for the first time in career.
-On 28 May, he was named Real Madrid's Player of the Season.
-On 19 June, Real Madrid announced that Mbappé had been briefly hospitalised in the United States, but released the same day, for acute gastroenteritis after he missed the opening match of the FIFA Club World Cup against Al-Hilal and the first matches of Xabi Alonso's tenure as head coach of Real Madrid, and that he would gradually return to training.
+On 19 February, he recorded his first hat-trick for Madrid in the Champions League in a 3–1 win over Manchester City, securing the team's progression to the Champions League round of 16.
+On 13 April, he received his first red card with Madrid after making a controversial tackle on Antonio Blanco, which he was widely scrutinised for.
+On 11 May, Mbappé's hat-trick in an El Clásico loss to Barcelona brought him to 39 goals for Madrid, breaking Iván Zamorano's record for most goals scored by a Real Madrid player in their debut season.
+In his next game, Mbappé scored his 28th league goal of the season, setting a record for most goals for Real Madrid in a debut season in La Liga.
+Mbappé finished his La Liga campaign with 31 goals in 34 games, winning the Pichichi Trophy and the European Golden Shoe for the first time in his career.
+On 28 May, he was named Madrid's Player of the Season.

-2025–2026: 60 Champions League goals
+2025–2026: La Liga and Champions League top scorer

-For the 2025–26 season, Mbappé switched to the number 10 shirt left vacant after Luka Modrić's departure, with Endrick taking number 9.
-On 16 September, he netted his 49th and 50th goals for Los Blancos against Marseille in a 2–1 Champions League win, becoming the fastest player to achieve this feat for Madrid since Cristiano Ronaldo.
-On 30 September, Mbappé reached 60 Champions League goals with a hat-trick against Kairat, overtaking Thomas Müller to become the sixth highest scorer in the competition's history.
+For the 2025–26 season, Mbappé switched to the number 10 shirt, which became available after the departure of midfielder Luka Modrić.
+On 16 September, he scored his 49th and 50th goals for Madrid against Marseille in a 2–1 Champions League win, becoming the fastest player to achieve this feat for Madrid since Cristiano Ronaldo.
+Late in November, Mbappé scored four goals in a 4–3 win over Olympiacos, including the second-fastest hat-trick in Champions League history, completed in six minutes and 42 seconds.
+On 20 December, he scored in a 2–0 victory over Sevilla, equalling Cristiano Ronaldo's record of 59 goals in a calendar year for Madrid.
+He concluded the season by securing his second Pichichi Trophy with 25 La Liga goals, while also finishing as the top scorer in the UEFA Champions League with 15 goals.

+2026–2027 season

+On 27 August 2026, Mbappé scored his sixth hat-trick for Real Madrid during a 4–1 victory over Real Sociedad.
+On 8 September, he scored against Inter Milan in a 2–1 win, equalling Raúl as the fifth top scorer in Champions League history, with 71 career goals.